 Stretching after exercise will help restore muscle to its resting state, essentially allowing you to maintain your current level of flexibility, says Michael Boyle, strength-training and conditioning coach of the Boston University men’s hockey team.
 “If you work out hard, the muscles are repeatedly contracting, and you will feel tight.
 So if you stretch immediately afterward, you are restoring that length.”
 This type of stretching won’t, however, lead to flexibility gains.

 Although a popular reason for postexercise stretching is the belief that it will prevent sore muscles the next day, scientists say this just isn’t true.
 The delayed-onset muscle soreness (DOMS) you experience in the days after hard exercise is caused by damage such as microtears to tissue, Bracko explains.
 “Stretching doesn’t help repair damaged tissue,” he says.
 Stretching’s analgesic effect will grant you some temporary pain relief from already-sore muscles, but only time will really heal them.
-(For tips on conquering DOMS, see “Sore Winner” in the January/February 2006 archives.)
+(For tips on conquering DOMS, see “Sore Winner”.)

 A: Evidence looks promising.